 Graminoids (Grasses, Sedges, Rushes) ID for Wetlands and Wetland Delineators

-This four day course was developed for wetland delineators and others needing to recognize and identify graminoids in wetlands, especially species likely to be seen in the field during wetland delineations.
+This three day plant identification course was developed for wetland delineators and others needing to recognize and identify graminoids in wetlands, especially species likely to be seen in the field during wetland delineations.
 The course will be taught via live online instruction.
 Plant materials will be shipped to you before the course so you have those for reference.

-In the lab participants will be introduced to sufficient plant terminology to enable them to use regional floristics keys and the internet to identify graminoid species.
+During the lab portion of the course, participants will be introduced to sufficient plant terminology to enable them to use regional floristics keys and the internet to identify graminoid species.
 A waterproof field guide and USB drive of color, labeled images illustrating essential graminoid features and characteristics will be provided.

 Your Course Includes